Azure/azure-sdk-for-js/sdk/authorization/arm-authorization-profile-2020-09-01-hybrid/README.md

 });
 ```

-#### browser - Authentication, client creation and listForResource roleAssignments as an example written in JavaScript.
+#### browser - Authentication, client creation and listForResourceGroup permissions as an example written in JavaScript.

 ##### Install @azure/ms-rest-browserauth